beccadax/swift-evolution/proposals/0000-throwing-properties.md

 ```

 A throwing getter for a property `foo` of type `T`, where `T` is not
-optional but can be nullable in Objective-C, should be exposed to
+optional but its Objective-C equivalent can be nullable, should be
-Objective-C as:
+exposed to Objective-C as:

 ```objc
 - (nullable T)foo:(NSError**)error;